3 Expert Recommendations to Improve Your Home Technology Marketing Messages

-Let’s do a quick exercise: Think of Red Bull, Target and Apple.
+Let’s do a quick exercise: Think of Red Bull, Target, and Apple.

-Establishing clear brand writing guidelines not only helps you communicate your brand vision and values, it also creates consistency.
+Establishing clear brand writing guidelines not only helps you communicate your brand vision and values, but it also creates consistency.
 It doesn’t matter who is writing your marketing messages, it will all be in tune with your brand.

 Think Benefits, Not Features